What was once the heartbeat of school spirit is now becoming a work of art.

-“Essentially, what we did was shaving off parts of residue that was on the wood, and we glued the pieces of wood together to form the base,” Junior Livvy Avignon ’26 said.
+“Essentially, what we did was shaving off parts of residue that was on the wood, and we glued the pieces of wood together to form the base,” Livvy Avignon ’26 said.

 Each plank will signify a year, and the length equates to the School’s population at that time.
 Both the dyed face and the bare underside will be displayed, creating a dual-toned effect.